Bank & Fin. Shares (charts)

 |The Volcker Rule, which bans banks from making speculative trades with their own money and limits their stakes in certain private funds, was adopted Dec.
 10 by five U.S. financial regulators.
 The rule, named for former Fed Chairman Paul Volcker, imposed the restrictions in response to the 2008 credit crisis.|

-- In the EU-zone there are NO MINIMUM's fo the Bail-in amounts: if an accident happens, you can loose ALL your deposits with the bank.
+- In the EU-zone there is NO MINIMUM's for the Bail-in amounts: if an accident happens, you can lose ALL your deposits with the bank.

 - Trusting your money to the banks is like trusting your life to the Devil.
 We have insolvent banks supporting insolvent sovereigns and insolvent sovereigns supporting insolvent banks.
 Most large banks are simply not solvent if there are major sovereign defaults.
 The US banks have sold some $90 billion in credit default swaps on Greek, Irish, and Portuguese debt to European banks.
 That is supposedly balanced with other purchases of CDS, but much of that insurance is from German banks.
 A firewall will do nothing more but delay the Apocalypse because it is built with Fiat Paper money which is decreasing in value and power.

 - Not only is the financial system like we have been living it for the last 60 years going to break up but we've come to a point where the CLEARING HOUSES are going out of business.
-With digitized securities, the bankruptcy of a clearing house is DRAMATIC. [a clearing house arranges the transfer between parties and banks each time a stock, bond, currency is bought or sold and when money is transferred between banks...more]
+With digitized securities, the bankruptcy of a clearinghouse is DRAMATIC. [a clearinghouse arranges the transfer between parties and banks each time a stock, bond, the currency is bought or sold and when money is transferred between banks...more]

-The Bank of America, Wells Fargo and Citigroup haven been downgraded and this will happen again.
+The Bank of America, Wells Fargo and Citigroup have been downgraded and this will happen again.
 The credit rating of Goldman Sachs has fallen below the rating of Citicorp.
 Dexia goes bankrupt and KBC runs into problems.
-Credit Suisse absorbs its daughter Clariden Leu to improve its ugly looking balance sheet....WHEN Greece falls into bankruptcy its largest creditor or the Deutsche bank will follow.
-But on top we now also have Portugal, Italy and Spain.
+Credit Suisse absorbs its daughter Clariden Leu to improve its ugly looking balance sheet...When Greece falls into bankruptcy its largest creditor or the Deutsche bank will follow.
+But on top, we now also have Portugal, Italy, and Spain.
 Belgium (Dexia) is also running into problems.
 Together with Deutsche Bank, because of Credit Default Swaps the 5 largest American Banks will default.
-Hence ALL WILL BE DONE TO AVOID THIS! (see video clip about POMO below)
+Hence ALL WILL BE DONE TO AVOID THIS! (see a video clip about POMO below)